The Mask (franchise): The Mask (1994)

 Unfortunate bank clerk Stanley Ipkiss (Jim Carrey) finds a magical mask that transforms him into a mischievous, good-hearted gangster with cartoon-like superpowers.

 Son of the Mask (2005)

 After Loki (Alan Cumming) is dispatched to Earth to retrieve the Mask, cartoonist Tim Avery (Jamie Kennedy) inadvertently uses it to conceive a child, who inherits its powers.

+Possible third film

+On the possibility of a direct sequel to the 1994 film with Carrey reprising the role of Stanley Ipkiss and Diaz as Tina Carlyle, Mike Richardson said in a 2014 interview: "We've been talking about reviving The Mask, both in film and in comics.
+We've had a couple of false starts".
+In December 2024, Carrey revealed that he was still interested in portraying the Mask in a sequel as long as the idea is good.
+In January 2025, Diaz also expressed interest in returning "if Jim's on board".

 Television

 The Mask: Animated Series (1995–1997)

 Stanley Ipkiss (voiced by Rob Paulsen) continues to use the magical mask to fight crime and the supervillains as the mischievous, cartoonish, good-hearted superhero known as the "Mask", while having fun and partying at the same time.
 In this continuity, Stanley still has the mask.
 He either pretended to throw it away, or Milo retrieved it from the river.
 As well, in this series, Stanley can use the mask during both day and night, whereas in the film, it only worked at night.